How to Choose Video Interview Software: 2026 Buyer's Guide

 Choosing Based on Price Alone

-If you have an ATS, test the ATS integration thoroughly during the trial period.
-A "buggy" sync can create more work than it saves.
+If your organization uses an ATS, thoroughly test the integration during the trial period.
+A poorly functioning sync can create more manual work than it eliminates.

 ScreeningHive Sign-Up